Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 answerdict[model.split(',')[2].split('=')[0].strip(' ').strip('[')] = model.split(',')[2].split('=')[-1].strip(' ').strip(']')
 ```

-Finally, it's time to send in our answers to the server!
+Finally, it's time to send in our answers to the server.
 We again use `pwntools` to send each variable value in one line at a time.
 Then we use `r.interactive()` to keep standard input open so we can view the flag.
 ```py
 r.sendline(answerdict['A'])
 r.sendline(answerdict['B'])